CdC-SI/ZAS-EAK-CopilotGPT/doc/documentation/api/index.rst

 API
 ###

 The ``main.py`` file sets up a FastAPI application *(/apy)* with multiple sub-applications.
-Each sub-application provide services from one of the main functionalities of the EAK/ZAS CopilotGPT.
+Each sub-application endpoint provide a set of services defining one of the main functionalities of the EAK/ZAS CopilotGPT.

 Autocomplete *(/apy/autocomplete)*
     Provides an endpoint for questions autocomplete suggestions when typing a message in the search bar.
+This aims to help users getting a curated answer from the database, avoiding the eventual randomness of the RAG model, while lowering the cost.

 Indexing *(/api/indexing)*
     Provides an endpoint for indexing new documents into the database that can be used by the autocomplete or the RAG functionalities.